Alveo/transcriber-segmentor/README.md

 3. If deploying this outside of a local address, you will need to generate an SSL certificate to avoid mixed content browser errors.

 ## Running
-1. Install requirements with pip
+1. Install requirements with pip, recommended you use a python virtual environment
-2. `export FLASK_APP=application && flask run`
+2. `export FLASK_APP=application && python -m flask run`

 ## Example usage
 ### Transcribe an Alveo document URL